Wolverine971/9takes/src/blog/enneagram/how-each-enneagram-flexes.md

     "@graph": [
         {
             "@type": "Article",
             "articleBody": "In the intricate tapestry of the Enneagram, each thread—each type—has its distinct hue and texture.
 While the art of flexing offers a glimpse into these colors, understanding the deeper motivations reveals the full spectrum.
 What drives each type to show off?
 How do they want to be perceived?
-Let's unravel these layers. [...]", "author": {
+Let's unravel these layers.", "author": {
                 "@type": "Person",
-                "name": "9takes Editorial Team",
+                "name": "DJ Wayne",
                 "sameAs": [
                     {
                         "@id": "https://www.instagram.com/9takesdotcom/"